 If you provide staff with benefits in kind, such as company cars, medical insurance etc., you must report these annually to HMRC using forms P11D and P11d(b).

 There’s another way to report benefits in kind – this is taxing them monthly through payroll instead.
 It’s called payrolling benefits in kind.
-Here are the main advantages of choosing to payroll your benefits in kind.
+Reporting benefits in this way will be mandatory from April 26, however we’re looking to get all our clients changed over from April 25 so we have a year to get used to it!
+Here are the main advantages of choosing to payroll your benefits in kind earlier than when it becomes mandatory.

 Employees are taxed up to date, rather than retrospectively